SESYNC-ci/online-data-lesson/docs/_slides/census.md

 ===

 The Pandas `DataFrame()` constructor will accept the list of dictionaries as the sole argument, taking column names from "keys".
+This code also removes values less than zero.